 Nonpeer mesh power modes

 The nonpeer mesh power mode indicates the mesh power mode of the mesh STA toward the nonpeer mesh STAs.
 Two nonpeer mesh power modes are defined: active mode and deep sleep mode.
-The nonpeer mesh power mode is indicated by the Power Management field in the Frame Control field in group addressed frames, management frames transmitted to nonpeer neighbor STAs, and in Probe Response frames.
-When the Power Management field in the Frame Control field is set to 1, the nonpeer mesh power mode is deep sleep mode.
-When the Power Management field in the Frame Control field is set to 0, the nonpeer mesh power mode is active mode.
+The nonpeer mesh power mode is indicated by the Power Management subfield in the Frame Control field in group addressed frames, management frames transmitted to nonpeer neighbor STAs, and in Probe Response frames.
+When the Power Management subfield in the Frame Control field is set to 1, the nonpeer mesh power mode is deep sleep mode.
+When the Power Management subfield in the Frame Control field is set to 0, the nonpeer mesh power mode is active mode.

 A mesh STA may send Probe Request and Mesh Peering Open Request frames to a nonpeer mesh STA that sets its nonpeer mesh power mode to deep sleep mode only during the mesh awake window of the mesh STA.